filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 ### Start building on the FVM

-If you’re ready to start building on FVM, here are some resources you should explore:
+If you’re ready to start building on the FVM, here are some resources you should explore:

 - FVM Quickstart Guide | The [Quickstart guide](https://docs.filecoin.io/smart-contracts/fundamentals/erc-20-quickstart/) will walk you through deploying your first ERC-20 contract on FVM.
 In addition to being provided this code, we also walk you through the developer environment set-up.